Guide To Turkey Roasting

 Time: 20 minutes

 Chop half a package each of fresh Sage, Rosemary & Thyme (Parsley is vacationing at Scarborough Faire).
 Using a food processor, or by hand, mix herbs, salt, pepper and butter until well blended.
 Place the mixture on cling wrap and roll into a log.
 Refrigerate until firm and ready for use.
 Bundle the other half of the herbs with kitchen twine and set aside for stuffing the cavity [see step four].

 4) “Beautify” The Bird

 Time: 15 minutes

 Transfer turkey to a roasting pan fitted with a rack.
 Loosen skin by gently sliding your fingers between the skin and breast and working them down to the thigh (note: gentleness is key so as to avoid puncturing the skin).
-Cut herb-butter log into disks and carefully push and mush the butter under the skin.
-Rub some of the herb butter over the outer skin to encourage golden crispiness.
+Cut 3/4 of the herb-butter log into disks.
+Rub 1 disk on outer skin (to encourage cirspness) and carefully push and mush the remainder under the skin.
 Stuff the cavity with onions, lemons and the bundle of herbs.
-Melt remainder of herb butter for basting and set aside.
+Melt remaining herb butter for basting and set aside.